Zero-Shot Sketch Based Image Retrieval using Graph Transformer: Methodology

-We denote $\alpha_{t_{l}}^{(l)}$ as an attention score for edge type $t_{l}$ at the $l$ th GT layer obtained as illustrated in Fig 2.
-So, adjacency matrix generated by the the $l$ th GT layer, $A^{(l)}$, can be viewed as a weighted sum of all meta-paths including 1-length (original edges) to $l$-length meta-paths.
-The contribution of a meta-path $t_{l}, t_{l-1}, \ldots, t_{0}$, is obtained by $\prod_{i=0}^{l} \alpha_{t_{i}}^{(i)}$.
-The weight for a meta path is an attention score and it provides the importance of the meta-path for a prediction task.
+The attention score at the $l$th GT layer is obtained by the mechanism as illustrated in Fig 2.
+It is denoted by $\alpha_{e_{l}}^{(l)}$ for edge type $e_{l}$ and the product $\prod_{i=0}^{l} \alpha_{e_{i}}^{(i)}$ provides us the contribution of the meta-path $e_{l}, e_{l-1}, \ldots, e_{0}$ and its importance for the prediction task using the attention score as the weight of the path.
 Hence, GTN learns the similarities between the sketches in the images in the semantic space using the meta path and thus adapts an attention mechanism for better prediction.